 Things to consider when choosing treatment

-It’s vitally important to talk to your doctors about your biomarkers (aka tumor type), as soon as possible after your diagnosis and before treatment begins.
+It’s vitally important to talk to your doctors about your colorectal cancer biomarkers (aka tumor type), as soon as possible after your diagnosis and before treatment begins.
 This information can help you make the best treatment decisions.
 It’s also important to consider the following factors before beginning treatment.

 Biomarker (Tumor) Testing vs Genetic Testing